simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Mon 26 Aug : Add const where possible with Index and Vertex buffers.
 Fri 23 Aug : Fix deployment folders for shaderbin.
 API check for SFX-built shader effects: don't load Vulkan effects for DX12.
 Fri 23 Aug : Small changes to the water
 Fri 23 Aug : Fixes to Dx12 build and rearranging pixelformats.